oJumpy/Black-Ops-3-Zombies-Info/README.md

 ---

 ## Shadows of Evil Errors
-### Sound Error
+### Physics Error
 #### - What Causes the Error
-This is what I believe to be a **Sound Error** issue, when a large group of zombies are tightly inside each other (I belive around 15) and die simultaneosly, for example this can happen, from an Apothicon Servant shot when zombies are climbing/jumping from the ground spawner on to the rail during Junction Strategy or it can happen while shooting a Thundergun shot when a large amount of zombies is behing a single barrier, it completely overloads the sound system, causing an instant crash.
+This crash is a **Physics Overflow**.
+It occurs when a large group of zombies (roughly 15–24) are tightly inside each other and die simultaneously in the exact same coordinates.
+For example this can happen, from an Apothicon Servant shot when zombies are climbing/jumping from the ground spawner on to the rail during Junction Strategy or it can happen while shooting a Thundergun shot when a large amount of zombies is behind a single barrier, it completely overloads the physics collision system, causing an instant crash.

 There's **NO** build up towards this error, it can happen instantly at any point, as long as the conditions are met without warning.

 #### - What Happens
-In `_zm_spawner.gsc`, every zombie that dies executes `zombie StopSounds();` on the exact same frame.<br>
-The sound system has to queue up and process each zombie's `StopSounds` command one by one, when these `zombie StopSounds();` commands happen on roughly 15 Zombies, these commands are queued in `SND_QueueAdd` at the same time.<br>
+When these roughly 15 zombies die at the exact same coordinates, the game spawns all their ragdoll collision boxes on the exact same frame.<br>
-Because the zombies are basically at the same coordinates, they are identical, forcing the sound manager to sort a massive queue of identical priority sounds.<br>
+Because the zombies are basically at the same spot, their ragdoll limbs overlap inside each other, forcing the physics system to create and sort a massive queue of overlapping collision pairs.<br>
-These sounds are tracked in the engine's global sound manager inside an array called `voiceAliasHash`.
-A single zombie can have up to 10 active "voices" running at once in loop.<br>
+These collision pairs are tracked in the engine's global physics manager inside the active collision pair list.<br>
-To process this active `voiceAliasHash` list, the engine requests a temporary memory block.
-This block has a hardcoded limit of **`24576 bytes`** which can hold up to **3072 pointers**. <br>
+To process this active collision list, the engine requests a temporary memory block.
+This block has a hardcoded limit of **`24576 bytes`** which can hold up to **3072 pointers**.<br>
-Because of the sudden spike of identical sounds stopped at the same spot all at once, it exceeds this **3072 Pointers** limit, the allocator fails and returns a `NULL` (0x0) pointer.
+Because of the sudden spike of overlapping ragdolls at the same spot all at once, it exceeds this **3072 Pointers** limit, the allocator fails and returns a `NULL` (0x0) pointer.
 The game fails to check for this and immediately tries to write to it at `0x14000EAC8` address, causing an instant `0xC0000005` Access Violation crash.

 #### - How to Avoid the Crash
 *Can look at pictures to where you can safely shoot*